DATA-690-SPRING-2022/PRANAVI_DATA690/world_development_explorer/wdx_analysis.md

 indicators

-1. percentage of female population age 15-19 with no education:
+1.percentage of female population age 15-19 with no education:

 In total population how many female's of age 15-19 having no education.